 American Airlines Refund Process – My Experience Getting a Refund

 I recently booked a flight for my son from Phoenix to Nashville on American Airlines.
 I specifically chose American because they were the only airline that offered a direct flight to Nashville from PHX.
-However, within 2 weeks of booking the direct flight, they cancelled the direct route and put him on connecting flights on both the outbound and return.
+However, within 2 weeks of booking the direct flight, they canceled the direct route and put him on connecting flights on both the outbound and return.

 Based on this schedule change, I no longer wanted that flight and filed for a refund.
 Here are the steps I took to get a refund from American Airlines:

 1. Cancel your AA flight and ticket online at prefunds.aa.com

 I wasn’t 100% sure how well this process would work, so I first called American to confirm I could get a refund on the ticket based on the schedule change.
 I was told that I could get one but that everything had to be done online.
 The agent informed me that I first had to cancel the flight on aa.com, then I would be eligible to go to prefunds.aa.com and go through the refund process.

 I logged into the aa.com website and entered my son’s flight information so that I could cancel the flight and apply for a refund.
-I clicked the cancel trip button and the flight was cancelled.
+I clicked the cancel trip button and the flight was canceled.

-I then received a confirmation message that the flight was cancelled.
+I then received a confirmation message that the flight was canceled.

 2. Go to prefunds.aa.com to start the refund process

-Now that my flight was cancelled I was now able to go to prefunds.aa.com and start the refund process.
+Now that my flight was canceled I was now able to go to prefunds.aa.com and start the refund process.